Multilinear Hyperquiver Representations: Introduction

 {\bf Outline.} The rest of this paper is organised as follows.
 In Section \ref{sec:svv} we introduce hyperquiver representations and their singular vector varieties.
 We state our main result, Theorem \ref{thm:main}, in Section \ref{sec:consequences} and describe a few of its applications.
 The construction of the vector bundle corresponding to a hyperquiver representation is given in Section \ref{sec:bundles}, and our Bertini-type theorem -- which we hope will be of independent interest -- is proved in Section \ref{sec:bertini}.
 We show that for generic $\bR$ the hypotheses of the Bertini theorem are satisfied by the associated vector bundle in Section \ref{sec:almost_generated}, and compute its top Chern class in Section \ref{sec:top_chern}.
+In Section \ref{sec:inverse-problems}, we consider an application of hyperquiver representations in multilinear algebra, where we address the {\em inverse eigenvalue problem} of finding representations which admit a given collection of vectors as their singular vectors.
 For completeness, we have collected relevant results from intersection theory in Appendix \ref{sec:intersection_theory}.